There is no official way to calculate your engagement rate on Instagram.

-This leaves us (and everyone) a bit stuck, as we can’t copy what Instagram itself is doing.
-Due to this if you Google “How do you calculate Instagram engagement rate” you’ll get lots of different answers.
-We’ve gone through every one we can find, and there are three which stand out as being especially useful and practical.
+This leaves everyone a bit stuck when trying to look at performance.
+To solve this problem we Googled “How do you calculate Instagram engagement rate” and went through every answer we can find.
+There are three types which stand out as being especially useful and practical.

 Follow us below as we take a look at each of the three main ways to calculate Instagram engagement rate, and help you choose which one you should use (and why).